wkindling/wkindling.github.io/index.md

 - Teaching Assistant in \[CSCI-420\] Computer Graphics ([Spring 2023](http://viterbi-web.usc.edu/~jbarbic/cs420-s23/), [Spring 2022](https://viterbi-web.usc.edu/~jbarbic/cs420-s22/))

 ## Miscellaneous
-- My avatar is from Maple Story.
+- My avatar is from MapleStory.
 I have played Dota/Dota2 for more than ten years.
 - I like rock music, especially prog rock.
 I also enjoy collecting wristwatches.
 - I love almost all the movies from Al Pacino, Satoshi Kon, and Hayao Miyazaki.